The ILCA Hall of Fame includes builders of the class and champion sailors who have made an extraordinary

 Marit Söderström Nord (Sweden)

-Marit is regarded as truly the first female Laser sailing champion, who made her mark in the Laser Standard rig well before the Radial rig was introduced.
-She won a combined total of 10 sailing world titles, including 3 World titles in the Europe singlehanded dinghy (1978, 1979, 1981) and 4 titles in the Laser (Standard rig) at the IYRU World Women’s sailing championships (1979, 1981, 1982, 1983).
-Marit then stepped into the 470 dinghy where she helmed to a victory at the 1988 World Championships, followed by bringing home the silver medal from the 1988 Olympic games in Seoul, Korea.
-Marit also sailed in two open Laser Worlds (1980 and 1985), competing against men, and captured the Women’s world title at both events.
+Marit is regarded as truly the first female Laser sailing champion who made her mark in the Laser Standard rig well before the Radial rig was introduced.
+She won a combined total of 10 sailing world titles, including 3 World titles in the Europe singlehanded dinghy (1978, 1979, 1981) and four titles in the Laser (Standard rig) at the IYRU World Women’s sailing championships (1979, 1981, 1982, 1983).
+Marit then stepped into the 470 dinghy, where she helmed to a victory at the 1988 World Championships, bringing home the silver medal from the 1988 Olympic Games in Seoul, Korea.
+Marit also sailed in two open Laser Worlds (1980 and 1985), competing against men, and captured the Women’s World title at both events.
 One can only imagine the titles and medals Marit might have won had the Laser Radial been around and an Olympic boat during the peak of her sailing career.

 Robert Scheidt (Brazil)

-Known as “Mr. Laser,” Robert won an unprecedented nine Laser Men’s World Laser titles, two Olympic gold medals and one silver medal in the Laser, including the first Laser gold medal awarded at an Olympic Games in 1996.
+Known as “Mr. Laser,” Robert won an unprecedented nine Laser Men’s World Laser titles, two Olympic gold medals, and one silver medal in the Laser, including the first Laser gold medal awarded at an Olympic Games in 1996.
 After capturing the 2005 Laser Worlds in his home waters of Brazil, Robert switched to the Star Class, where he went on to win two Olympic medals.
 In 2013 he switched back to the Laser and amazingly won the Worlds again in 2013.
-When asked why he went back to the Laser he remarked: “I love the concept of sailing on equal boats and to really test the talent of each sailor.”
+When asked why he returned to the Laser, he remarked: “I love the concept of sailing on equal boats and to really test the talent of each sailor.”